Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Pros & Cons

-AAA, Allstate, and American Family offer the best life insurance for overweight individuals, with monthly rates starting at $58.
+AAA, Allstate, and American Family offer the best life insurance for overweight individuals, with monthly rates starting at $32.
+AAA stands out for its affordable rates for high BMI insurance applicants, requiring no medical assessment.

 Our Top 10 Company Picks: Best Life Insurance for Overweight Individuals